 Not comfortable with that counsel, my husband and I sought the help of an integrative doctor to explore the best of conventional biomedicine and alternative medicine.
 It was then that the journey to healing began.
 With a diet overhaul, supplementation, and targeted biomedical treatments, we began to see results!

-Today, Little Man's gastrointestinal tract is in top shape.
-He is absorbing nutrients, his hands no longer shake, and his balance is improving as is his speech.
-And with a healed gut he is able to tolerate many of the foods that once sickened him.
-It has been quite the journey and though we continue to face some challenges (Sensory Integration Disorder) we are happy to report that we have witnessed healing from the inside out.
+Little Man's gastrointestinal health has returned.
+He is absorbing nutrients, his hands no longer shake, and his balance is improving along with speech.
+With a healed gut he is able to tolerate many of the foods that once sickened him.
+It has been quite the journey and though we continue to face some challenges that come with mitochondrial dysfunction, methylation deficiency, delayed visual development and sensory integration, we are happy to report that we have witnessed healing.

 If you wish to get in touch, email me at lexieskitchen [at] gmail [dot] com or use the Contact form.
-At this time I am not accepting product for review, nor am I replying to inquiries soliciting guest posting spots.
+Due to present demands, I am unable to accept products for review, nor am I replying to solicitations for guest posts.

 This site is a very therapeutic place for me.
 It's a place of positivity and kindness, and my readers share these values.
 Thank you for respecting that.
 Girl Scouts honor; I am not out to make a name for myself, sensational blogging is not my thing and I will never sell out to a big brand or buy in to the latest fad to land a fat daddy paycheck.
 If I write about something it's because it is something I believe in or have a definite opinion about, period.
 This space is for connecting, learning, growing and celebrating life's joys and making sense (or not) of the challenges we face.
 Thank you for joining me in my kitchen!